What to Tell Your Interior Designer Before Your Consultation

 What General Style Appeals to You

+Every interior designer needs a starting point to work from.
 The best way to describe what you like is through imagery.
 That’s why we request that any inspiration images (from Pinterest, Instagram, books, or magazines) be sent to us before any consultations so that I can study those images ahead of time and find commonalities among all the photographs.
 This ensures that we can make the most efficient use of our time during a consultation.

 If you’re not sure what your style is called, that’s fine!
 That’s why imagery is the clearest way to communicate your style, especially if you like a combination of styles.
 In addition, many homeowners actually get style terms confused—imagery helps identify this problem early on.
 If you share inspiration photos along with a wishlist we can flesh out your personal style by asking clarifying questions, establishing a clear design direction.

 Collecting inspiration ahead of time is also helpful if there is more than one decision-maker.
-If both parties have their own set of inspiration imagery an interior designer’s job is to find some common ground and talk through what compromises each party is willing to make in order to create a thoughtful, unified design that both people are happy with.
+If both parties have their own set of inspiration imagery, an interior designer’s job is to find some common ground and talk through what compromises each party is willing to make in order to create a thoughtful, unified design that both people are happy with.

 Your Timeline